gramster/gramster.github.io/content/post/moving-to-hugo.md

 work than Hugo because it handles `.ipynb` Jupyter notebooks very seamlessly, but Hugo is super-fast so you can work in a 'live-releoad' mode which I like.
 So this weekend I finally did it.
-I didn't take notes as I went, but I think I can reconstruct what I did feairly easily:
+I didn't take notes as I went, but I think I can reconstruct what I did fairly easily:

 First I installed Hugo: